Andrzej Lussa

-Andrzej Piotr Lussa (February 20, 1948 in Otwock - April 13, 1995 in Białystok) was a Polish physician, academic professor and a local government politician who served as the mayor of Białystok in 1994–1995.
+Andrzej Piotr Lussa (February 20, 1948 – April 13, 1995) was a Polish physician, academic professor and a local government politician who served as the mayor of Białystok in 1994–1995.

 Biography

 He was the son of Franciszek Lussa (pseudonym "Grześ"), a soldier of the Home Army.

 A physician by education and profession, he obtained a doctorate in medical sciences, specializing in pathophysiology.
 He was a researcher at the Medical Academy in Białystok.
 In 1980, he founded the university structures of Solidarity.
 After 1989, he organized regional medical chambers.